mmillar-bolis/MDunmeris/index.md

 The philosopher and mathematician [Euclid](https://en.wikipedia.org/wiki/Euclid) is credited with coming up with a [theorem](https://en.wikipedia.org/wiki/Euclid%E2%80%93Euler_theorem) that perfect numbers must be derived from primes following the equation 2&#8319;&#8315;&sup1;(2&#8319; - 1) where &#8319; is a prime number.
 So for &#8319; = 7 the equation would be 2&#8310;(2&#8311; - 1) resulting in the perfect number, [8128](https://en.wikipedia.org/wiki/8128_(number)) which is a [triangular number](https://en.wikipedia.org/wiki/Triangular_number).
 It's also the result of [64](https://en.wikipedia.org/wiki/64_(number)) * [127](https://en.wikipedia.org/wiki/127_(number)).
 The number 64 has seven factors and is a [centered triangular number](https://en.wikipedia.org/wiki/Centered_triangular_number) while the number 127 is a [Mersenne prime](https://en.wikipedia.org/wiki/Mersenne_prime) and a [centered hexagonal number](https://en.wikipedia.org/wiki/Centered_hexagonal_number).

 Another way of thinking about the seven-letter *almsivi* as a numeric motif is that in a system where the number One is akin to God, Two is evenness, and Three is pivotal balance, Seven is a number that signifies cyclical completeness (7 days in a week, 7&sup2; weeks in a year, 7 years in a [Chakra cycle](https://en.wikipedia.org/wiki/Chakra#The_seven_chakra_system), or 7 Sabbatical cycles in a [Jubilee](https://en.wikipedia.org/wiki/Jubilee), etc.).

+Numbers play a significant aspect in Dunmer culture and they are present all throughout [sacred](https://en.uesp.net/wiki/Morrowind:The_36_Lessons_of_Vivec) texts, forming the basis of their [very understanding](https://en.uesp.net/wiki/Morrowind:Sithis) of the cosmos.

 ###### In Daedric script, holy words are sometimes written in red.
 Specify the color in the span tag like so:
 ```html